AnkushNakaskar/BooksSummary/Head_First_Object_Oriented : BookSummary/HeadFirstReadMe.md

     - Plan, organize, architect, understand requirements, reduce risks... all these make the job of actually writing your code very simple.

 #### Design Principles: Originality is Overrated
+   - **_Design principle roundup_**
+     - Gathering requirements, analysis, writing out feature lists, and drawing use case diagrams.
+Of course, at some point you actually are going to have to write some code.
+And that’s where design principles really come into play.
+     - **_Principle #1: The Open-Closed Principle (OCP)_**
+       - Inheritance & Compositions are some examples of OCP
+       - It’s really a combination of encapsulation and abstraction.
+         - You’re finding the behavior that stays the same, and abstracting that behavior away into a base class,
+         - and then locking that code up from modification.
+But then when you need new or different behavior,
+         - your subclasses handle the changes by extending the base class.
+That’s where encapsulation comes in:
+         - you’re encapsulating what varies (behavior in the subclasses) away from what stays the same (the common behavior in the base class).
+     - **_Principle #2: The Don’t Repeat Yourself Principle (DRY)_**
+       - Let’s abstract out the common code
+       - remove the code from other locations
+       - reference the code from Step #1
+     - **_Principle #3: The Single Responsibility Principle (SRP)_**
+       - When we used a Map to store properties for all types of units in the Unit class, we were using the SRP.
+         - So instead of having game-specific Units have to deal with their properties,
+         - and still have the base Unit class dealing with a different set of properties,
+         - we moved all property-related functionality into the nit class.
+So handling the properties feature is taken care of in ONE single place—the Unit class.
+     - **_Contestant #4: The Liskov Substitution Principle (LSP)_**
+       - The LSP is all about well-designed inheritance.
+When you inherit from a base class, you must be able to substitute your subclass for that base class without things going terribly wrong.
+Otherwise, you’ve used inheritance incorrectly!
+       - When you use inheritance, your subclass gets all the methods from its superclass, even if you don’t want those methods.
+And if you’ve used inheritance badly, then you’re going to end up with a lot of methods that you don’t want
+       - This principle is not always about inheritance , sometime composition can be use just to delegate or override the properties
+         - Delegate behavior to another class when you don’t want to change the behavior, but it’s not your object’s responsibility to implement that behavior on its own.
+       - Composition
+         - Composition is a restricted form of Aggregation in which two entities are highly dependent on each other.
+         - Like Vehicle -> Tyre , Engine, If vehicle is destroyed, tyre & engine will also be gone.
+       - Aggregation
+         - It is a special form of Association where:
+         - both entries can survive individually which means ending one entity will not affect the other.
+         - Like Student -> Department -> Institute etc.